Clayton-Klemm/whist-server/README.md

 ### Phase 2: Crafting Game Logic
 - [ ] Develop the game logic.
-- [ ] Make the game playable by human players first
+- [ ] Make the game playable by human players first.
 - [ ] Test and debug the game logic.

 ### Phase 3: AI Development and Experimentation
-- [ ] Develop baseline AI that inherits player.java class abilities and plays cards at random.
+- [ ] Develop a baseline AI that inherits abilities from the player.java class and plays cards randomly.
-- [ ] Develop a rule-based AI that plays cards based upon hardcoded rule set.
+- [ ] Develop a rule-based AI that plays cards based on a hardcoded rule set.
-- [ ] Develop a trained AI that uses Monty carlo tree search machine learing strategy.
+- [ ] Develop a trained AI using the Monte Carlo tree search machine learning strategy.
 - [ ] Conduct extensive AI performance testing and optimization.

 ### Phase 4: Documentation and Enhancement